uejosh/dev-portfolio/README.md

  * npm run dev

- **PS: Please report any bugs you encounter and feel free to share with me your projects built on this template :)**
+ **PS: If you like this template, feel free to fork and use it.
+Remember to appreciate the template author Andreea Egli:)**

- #### You can find me here: https://twitter.com/AndreeaEgli or here egli.andreea@gmail.com
+ #### You can find her here: https://twitter.com/AndreeaEgli or here egli.andreea@gmail.com